emagiz/emdocs/mds/howto/relnotes-emagizmendix-V8.md

 To take benefit from this, eMagiz has released this version to take the first steps in this direction.
 Below are some more details and instructions to use this new version.
 Please read these carefully.

+**IMPORTANT NOTE**: This version removes the web service layer from the eMagiz Mendix Connector.
+Mendix now connects to the eMagiz bus directly using Java Actions in microflows.
+The first upgrade to this new version may take more time for development and testing than previous updates of the eMagiz Mendix Connector.
+After that, however, it should be easier in use for both Mendix and eMagiz developers.

 Please find the package on the usual location: Under Deploy --> On-premise --> Runtime downloads tab

 ## Comparing eMagiz Mendix connector